TinkerTools/tinker-hp/README.md

 Current Github version: 1.1 (06/14/2018)

-Current Tinker-HP's website version: 1.2 (02/2019)
+Current Tinker-HP's website version: 1.2 (12/09/2019) + 1.1v (enhanced vectorized version)

-Current development version: 1.3
+Current development version: 1.3 (CPUs + GPUs)

-For a more recent version, please register and download the phase advanced and/or performance enhanced source at: http://tinker-hp.ip2ct.upmc.fr/
+For the more recent versions, please register and download the phase advanced and/or performance enhanced source at: http://tinker-hp.ip2ct.upmc.fr/

 Tinker-HP is a CPU based, double precision, MPI massively parallel package dedicated to long polarizable molecular dynamics simulations and to polarizable QM/MM.
 Tinker-HP is an evolution of the popular Tinker package that conserves it simplicity of use but brings new